Evola’s 15 Principles of the True State

-Originates from his 1953 book Men Among the Ruins (Gli Uomini e le Rovine), where he lays out a Traditionalist critique of liberal democracy, socialism, and modernity, and outlines his vision for a state founded upon spiritual principles rather than economic, materialistic, or collectivist ideologies.
+Originates from his 1953 book Men Among the Ruins (Gli Uomini e le Rovine), where Evola lays out a Traditionalist critique of liberal democracy, socialism, and modernity, and outlines his vision for a state founded upon spiritual principles rather than economic, materialistic, or collectivist ideologies.

-Evola did not list these principles as a neat numbered list in the text, but the “15 Principles” formulation is a modern summarization of the core political-spiritual ideas Evola proposes for what he calls the Traditional State or the Organic State.
+He did not list these principles as a neat numbered list in the text, but the “15 Principles” formulation is a modern summarization of the core political-spiritual ideas Evola proposes for what he calls the Traditional State or the Organic State.

 These principles are not meant to be implemented as a political platform.
 Evola viewed them as archetypal orientations, suited only for those few capable of embodying the Solar, Regal, and Initiatic Spirit.
+They are the laws of sacred order.

 Julius Evola’s 15 Principles of the True State